ambagwa/100-Days-Of-Code/new-log.md

 ## Day 32 : July 9, 2024

 **Today's progress**: I searched by shoe category on the searchBtn functionality.
+I started to learn Bootstrap which takes a mobile-first approach whiledeveloping websites.
+Bootstrap is used to enhance the responsiveness of a webpage.
+I learnt that Bootstrap has pre-defined classes for styling elements.

 **Thoughts**: functions are great